-The audit focused on the Norfolk and Suffolk Police Investigation Centres PFIs.
-The audit focused on the following areas across each PFI:

-- Contract management

-- Budget monitoring

-- Recharges

-- Performance monitoring

-The value of the payments for the Police Investigation Centres since February 2017 is £6.5 million.

-The effective contract management process has generated efficiencies for Norfolk and Suffolk Constabularies.
-Further savings are to be realised ad the PFI financers are re-financing the Police Investigation Centres (PICs)

-- The PICs budget is monitored. - There is a process for processing of the PIC invoices. - Recharges for the PICs are recharged accordingly at designated timescales. - There are arrangements for monitoring the performance of the PFI contractor, including standard monthly performance reports received from the PFI contractor. - The monitoring officer undertakes regular spot checks of the PICs, but does not have a formalised work plan to follow. - Jobs reported to the help-desk are closed down by the help-desk, as such there is an incentive for the help-desk to close down jobs before completion to avoid financial penalty.
+SCOPE KEY FINDINGS The audit focused on the Norfolk and Suffolk Police Investigation Centres PFIs.
+The audit focused on the following areas across each PFI: Contract management Budget monitoring Recharges Performance monitoring MATERIALITY The value of the payments for the Police Investigation Centres since February 2017 is £6.5 million.
+The effective contract management process has generated efficiencies for Norfolk and Suffor Constabularies.
+Further savings are to be realised ad the PFI financers are re-financing the Police Investigation Centres (PICs) The PICs budget is monitored.
+There is a process for processing of the PIC invoices.
+Recharges for the PICs are recharged accordingly at designated timescales.
+There are arrangements for monitoring the performance of the PFI contractor, including standard monthly performance reports received from the PFI contractor.
+The monitoring officer undertakes regular spot checks of the PICs, but does not have formalised work plan to follow.
+Jobs reported to the help-desk are closed down by the help-desk, as such there is a incentive for the help-desk to close down jobs before completion to avoid financipenalty.
+OVERALL ASSURANCE ASSESSMENT A Substantial ASSURANCE Urgent Important Routine Operational SUBSTANTIAL ASSURANCE IIMITED ASSURANCE ND ASSURANCE 0 0 2 0